-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the University.
+A school official has a legitimate educational interest if they need to review an education record to fulfill their professional responsibilities for the University.

 Upon request, the University also discloses education records without consent to officials of another school in which a student seeks or intends to enroll.